-Profit will start to increase significantly in the next term ending March 2022
+Profit will continue to increase in the next term ending March 2022

-Personnel expenses and advertising expenses will likely continue to trend downward in the current term ending March 2021, but this trend will reverse direction considerably sometime in the second half, when a new movement to acquire new members will start in earnest.
+Personnel expenses and advertising expenses have continued to trend downward, but this trend is expected to reverse direction considerably sometime in the second half of the current term ending March 2021, when a new movement to acquire new members will start in earnest.

-Beginning from the next term ending March 2022, planned demand will increase and the number of new members will also increase.
-As a result, the profit and loss statement will clearly reflect an offensive strategy that involves an increase in net sales as well as an increase in selling and administration expenses.
+Profit will likely continue to increase in the next term ending March 2022 as the new business model based on Digital Consultants will create planned demand and the number of new members will increase, despite a potential reactionary drop in sales corresponding to the temporary increase in product sales seen in the first quarter of the current term.
+To realize increased profit, the Company will also focus on human resource development, personnel increases, and further store renovation.
+As a result, the P/L will clearly reflect an offensive strategy that involves an increase in net sales as well as an increase in selling, general and administrative expenses.
 Sales of service-inclusive products will also increase.
-As the gross margin ratio will rise, operating income is expected to increase considerably.
+As the gross margin ratio will rise, operating income is expected to continue to increase.